BinSentry/dynogels/README.md

 #### Data Validation
 Dynogels automatically validates the model against the schema before attempting to save it, but you can also call the `validate` method to validate an object before saving it.
 This can be helpful for a handler to validate input.

+As an option, you can disable validation with the `validate: false` option when calling `Table.update(...)`.
+On partial updates, it is often impossible to safely validate part of a model (since there might be validation dependencies on other, unprovided properties).

 ```js
 var Tweet = dynogels.define('Tweet', {
   hashKey : 'TweetID',